jfr3000/drip/README.md

 #### 2. Node version

-Make sure you are running Node 10 (newer versions won’t work).
-It's easiest to switch Node versions using `nvm`, here’s how to do it:
+Make sure you are running Node 10 (newer versions won't work).
+It's easiest to switch Node versions using `nvm`, here's how to do it:

     $ curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.33.0/install.sh | bash